Amazon Boxes Piling Up? Here’s a Great Way to Say Thanks For All Those Deliveries

 During the holiday season, we know there are tons of people out there who deserve a bit more attention and kindness, especially this crazy year.
 With all the online shopping that's being done, none deserves a bigger thank you than all those delivery workers out there.

-With the ongoing COVID-19 pandemic and the holiday season combined, this year we will be keeping the USPS, Amazon, UPS, FedEx, and many other delivery companies plenty busy.
-The U.S. Postal Service said it expects to deliver between 850 million and 950 million packages between Thanksgiving and Christmas this year.
+During the height of the COVID-19 pandemic we really kept the USPS, Amazon, UPS, FedEx, and many other delivery companies plenty busy.
+The USPS alone will deliver about 15 billion pieces of mail and about 800 million packages between Thanksgiving and New Year’s Day.

 Those packages just don't jump off the truck alone and make their way to your door.
 Delivery drivers will be working long, and depending on the weather, cold hours from now until the end of the year.
 Not exactly the easiest gig in town.
 So once again this year, I am leaving a little "thank you " outside my door.